I enjoy giving tips and advice to help you out in my favorite video games.

-Reckoning with the Nightblade
+Reckoning With the Nightblade

-Where brawlers crash around the field and acolytes faint as the sound of swords clashing, the Nightblade watches from the shadows, preparing for a surgical strike, ready to drink blood and breathe poison.
+Where brawlers crash around the field and acolytes faint at the sound of swords clashing, the Nightblade watches from the shadows, preparing for a surgical strike, ready to drink blood and breathe poison.
 As the Nightblade, the player becomes the ultimate ranged assailant and carries a tactical playbook Sun Tzu could appreciate.
 If a tactical battle filled with blurred movements and critical hits from any distance sounds like your kind of rave, then let Nightblade welcome to you the party.

 From Rogue to Nightblade